POEM CONTEST FOR YOUTH: Jessamy Stursberg Poetry Contest for Canadian Youth

 The Gerald Lampert Memorial Award is given in the memory of Gerald Lampert, an arts administrator who organized authors’ tours and took a particular interest in the work of new writers.
 The award recognizes the best first book of poetry published by a Canadian in the preceding year.
 The Award carries a prize of $1,000 and is sponsored by the League of Canadian Poets.
-It is presented each year at the League’s Annual General Meeting in May or June, with the shortlist announced in April.
+It is presented each year at the LCP Annual Poetry Festival and Conference in May or June, with the shortlist announced in April.

 - The author must be a Canadian citizen or permanent resident/landed immigrant.